-Move on When Ready provides opportunities for high school juniors and seniors to enroll fulltime (12-15 semester hours) in postsecondary institutions to earn both high school and college credits simultaneously.
+Move on When Ready provides opportunities for high school juniors and seniors to enroll full-time (12-15 semester hours) in postsecondary institutions to earn both high school and college credits simultaneously.
 Funding for Move on When Ready is provided through the local school system's equivalent (FTE) program count as determined by the Georgia Department of Education.
 The additional course cost above 15 hours is not covered through Move On When Ready funding.
-Students can only earn a total of 4 units of high school credit per semester.
 Student participation is based on semester to semester or full year participation.
 Participation is only allowed during the normal fall and spring semesters of the high school and college school year.